CSC-3380-Fall-2024/Team-18/README.md

     All assets and scripts can be viewed within the Godot project, or using an editor of your choice.

+    **MAKE SURE YOU HAVE THE GODOT EDITOR INSTALLED BEFORE OPENING THE PROJECT FILE. ** This does not apply to the .exe file.
+    Download can be found at: https://godotengine.org/download/windows/ for windows.
+    Make sure you select "Godot Engine - .NET" to properly view the project.
+Download will give you a zip file; extract the zip file and you have the editor.

     **THE GODOT EDITOR REQUIRES .NET 8.0 OR ABOVE TO WORK PROPERLY.
 MAKE SURE YOU HAVE THIS INSTALLED BEFORE OPENING THE EDITOR. ** This does not apply to the .exe file.
+    Download can be found at: https://dotnet.microsoft.com/en-us/download.
+Download and follow the installer instructions before starting the project file.

     Controls:
     WASD - Move around